FAQs

 What about holographic foil stock?

-Yep!
-Please reach out with any questions as this setup has its own set of quirks and not every design translates perfectly to a holographic foil setup.
 A notice to all foil orders — if you’re going to roll them in a tube, the foil manufacturer recommends rolling them art-side-out.
 We usually recommend adding in a piece of kraft paper with your roll to protect the artwork.
 This direction is backwards of the way you would normally roll a poster.
 Rolling foil stock too tightly art-side-in can result in buckling and cause the foil to detach from its paper backing.

 What kind of specialty inks can you print with?